gialmisi/XLEMOO/README.md

 ## Documentation

-The main main documentation of the XLEMOO framework is hosted on readthedocs and can be found >HERE<.
+The main main documentation of the XLEMOO framework is hosted on readthedocs and can be found on [Read The Docs](https://xlemoo.readthedocs.io/en/latest/index.html).

 Alternatively, you can build the documentation manually.
 First, make sure the development dependencies are installed with poetry.
 Then, run the following command from the root directory of the project: